-My interest is primarily in the evolution of complex (multi-gene) traits.
+My interest is primarily in the evolution of complex (multi-gene) traits in geographically-distributed organisms.
 Towards this end, I am currently engaged in the following research topics:

 Association mapping of complex traits and diseases- When the variation in a trait is controlled by variation at a single locus it is (essentially) trivial to identify how genotype maps to phenotype.
 As soon as a second locus or additional non-genetic factor begins to influence the trait in question the opportunity arises for disequilibrium to create all sorts of perverse correlations between phenotypes and genotypes regardless of any causal relationship.
 Properly mapping the causative factors requires the development of better explicitly multifactorial statistical methods.

 Arabidopsis thaliana- A convenient, globally-distributed, model plant with a ton of available genetic, genomic, and ecological resources.
 Additionally, a high rate of self-fertilization leaves it nearly completely homozygous most of the time, rendering it extremely useful for haplotype-based inference.